flimflam-austin/hugo-cms-test/content/quick_reads/20180831-18-08-31-america-fighting-al-qaeda-in-africa/index.md

       Americans;**A U.S. soldier killed in June.
     _key: card-2-efeb9296-e3f3-4472-92bb-dd197da62dd6
   - order: 2
+    useCheckmark: false
     body: >-
       ## Why al-Shabaab Matters:

-      > "They’ve been able to **kill very high numbers** and you didn’t see that five years ago.
-They’ve been able to actually **overrun bases at times**.
+      > "They’ve been able to**kill very high numbers** and you didn’t see that five years ago.
+They’ve been able to actually**overrun bases at times**.
-      The danger is as African Union forces draw down, they may **retake major urban areas**.
+      The danger is as African Union forces draw down, they may**retake major urban areas**.
 I think there’s a good chance of that."

       Daveed Gartenstein-Ross, Senior Analyst, Foundation for Defense of Democracies
     _key: card-3-2385ed66-8251-4716-b7f2-b9b4d7011ba1
   - order: 3
+    useCheckmark: false
     body: >-
       ## Something To Consider: